 In the name of God, the most Gracious, the most Compassionate

-Faisal Alam is a queer-identified Muslim activist of Pakistani descent and the founder and former director of Al-Fatiha, an organization for lesbian, gay, bisexual, transgender, intersex & questioning (LGBTIQ) Muslims, and their allies.
-Faisal has traveled across the country and around the world to meet with LGBTIQ Muslims to build a global queer Muslim movement.
+Faisal Alam is a queer-identified Muslim activist, speaker and writer of Pakistani descent.
+At the age of 19, Faisal founded Al-Fatiha, an international organization for lesbian, gay, bisexual, transgender, intersex & questioning (LGBTIQ) Muslims, and their allies.
+He has traveled across the country and around the world to meet with LGBTIQ Muslims to build a global queer Muslim movement.
 Faisal has been featured in national and international media and has received numerous awards and recognitions for his activism on behalf of LGBTIQ Muslims.

 Using his own life experience and by exploring the complex history of the Islamic world, Faisal strives to bring new light onto the lives of an often invisible and silent community: Muslims who are lesbian, gay, bisexual, transgender, intersex and questioning.

-Students, staff and faculty at campuses around the United States are creating social change and making great progress in our goals toward equality.
+Students, staff and faculty at campuses around the United States are creating social change for marginalized communities.
 I'm grateful to be a small part of these achievements.

 Faisal was honored to be invited to attend an iftar (breaking of the fast) dinner at the White House on August 10, 2011 with President Obama.
 Check out the pictures here.